KoshkinaKate/Dealership/README.md

 ## Description of the Project

-This Java console application simulates an online store, allowing users to view products, manage a shopping cart, and proceed to checkout.
-Users can browse available products, add or remove items from the cart, and confirm purchases.
+This Java console application simulates a dealership management system, allowing users to browse available vehicles, search by various criteria (such as price, make/model, and mileage), and manage the dealership inventory by adding or removing vehicles.
+Users can interact with a menu-driven interface to easily view and filter vehicles or modify the inventory.

 ## User Stories

 The following user stories guided the development of this application:

-- **As a customer**, I want to view all available products so that I can decide what to purchase.
+- **As a customer**, I want to view all available vehicles to see the inventory and select a potential purchase.
-- **As a customer**, I want to add products to my cart so that I can purchase them later.
+- **As a customer**, I want to search for vehicles based on price, make/model, year, color, mileage, and type so that I can find the vehicle that best meets my needs.
-- **As a customer**, I want to remove products from my cart so that I can manage my purchases.
+- **As a user**, I want to add/remove new vehicles to the inventory so that customers have up-to-date options.
 ## Setup

 Instructions on how to set up and run the project using IntelliJ IDEA.